Trademark vs. Trade Dress: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - Fill out and submit the required application through the USPTO.

 - While awaiting approval, track the progress on the Trademark Status and Document Retrieval site.

 Understanding the differences between unique trade dress elements and a mark that identifies your company will help you know which to choose for better protection.

 If you need help with trademark vs. trade dress, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.